-- The efficiency of BCP depends heavily on the size (number of rows and columns) and tightness of the LP relaxations. - Tradeoff - Small LP relaxations \Rightarrow faster LP solution. - Big LP relaxations \Rightarrow better bounds. - The goal is to keep relaxations small while not sacrificing bound quality. - We must be able to easily move constraints and variables in and out of the active set. - This means dynamic generation and deletion. - Defining a class of objects consists of defining methods for - generating new objects, given the primal/dual solution to the current LP relaxation, - representing the object (for storage and/or sharing), and - adding objects to a given LP relaxation.
+- COIN/BCP is focused on the implementation of full-blown branch, cut, and price algorithms. - The framework centers around the management of classes of dynamically generated cut and variables, generically called objects. - Subproblems are composed of dynamic lists of these objects. - The goal is to keep the lists as small as possible, while not sacrificing bound quality. - Defining a class of objects consists of defining methods for - generating new objects, given the primal/dual solution to the current LP relaxation, - representing the object (for storage and/or sharing), and - adding objects to a given LP relaxation.